The Missing Mass Problem as a Manifestation of GR Contextuality: CMB Angular Power Spectrum

 where $\Psi$ is called ``the Newtonian potential'' and $\Phi$ is a perturbation to the spatial curvature.
 When pressure is negligible, $\Psi = -\Phi$.
 Since the spatial part of the Schwarzschild metric can be written \cite{wong}

 we have for small $\displaystyle \frac {GM}{2r} \left(= -\frac{\Phi}{2} \right)$

 which explains the perturbation $\Phi$ in Eq(\ref{cmbmetric}) as a small Newtonian potential placed in a spatially flat FLRW background.
-Thus, as with galactic rotation curves and X-ray cluster mass profiles, we will be correcting what is already a small effect, i.e., $\Psi$ and $\Phi$.
+Thus, as with galactic rotation curves and X-ray cluster mass profiles, this missing mass phenomenon constitutes a small geometric effect, i.e., $\Psi$ and $\Phi$.
 STVG will be correcting $G$ as shown above.
 Einstein's equations directly relate $\Psi$ and $\Phi$ to the total energy density $\rho$, which only appears coupled to $G$.
 That is, Einstein's equations give

 and

 in the total matter rest frame gauge in $k$ space where $\Pi$ is the anisotropic stress and $\Delta_T$ is the total perturbation.
 Thus, a multiplicative correction to $\Psi$ and $\Phi$ on the LHS of Eqs(\ref{EE1} \& \ref{EE2}) per our ansatz could equally be viewed as a multiplicative STVG correction to $G$ on the RHS.
 Eqs(\ref{EE1} \& \ref{EE2}) are represented in HuS as